jlan84/linear-algebra-assignment/sprint.md

 1. Create a random 3 x 6 matrix as rand_matrix.
 2. Using rand_matrix matrix multiply rand_matrix and rand_matrix transpose
-3. Reshape rand_matrix (create a copy) and matrix multiply its inverse
+3. Reshape rand_matrix (create a copy) and matrix multiply it by the original.
+This should be a 3 x 3.
 4. Implement matrix multiply given 2 2 dimensional lists of numbers.
 Test it out with a 6x2 matrix and a 2 x 6.

 Elementwise Matrix Operations
 ========================================

 1. Create 2 random 6 x 2 matrices as rand_matrix,rand_matrix_2
-2. Square rand_matrix
+2. Square rand_matrix (this will be the same shape)
-3. Add,subtract,multiply,divide rand_matrix and rand_matrix_2
+3. Add,subtract,multiply,divide rand_matrix and rand_matrix_2 (This will be the same shape)
 4. Implement element wise multiply given 2 2d lists
 5. Implement dot product given 2 2d lists